 Switch on Night Shift: To switch on Night Shift - which kills blue light, making it the screen warmer - force press the screen brightness control, then tap the Night Shift icon at the bottom of the screen.

 Activate screen recording: One of the options you can add to Control Centre is Screen Recording.
 Make sure you add the control, then open Control Centre and press the icon that looks like a solid white circle inside a thin white ring.
 From now on it'll record everything that happens on your screen.
 Press the control again when you're done, and it'll save a video to your Photos app automatically.

 Adjust flagshlight/torch brightness: You can switch on your camera flash, using it as a torch, by opening Control Centre and tapping on the torch icon.
 If you want to adjust the brightness, force press the icon, then adjust the full-screen slider that appears.

 Quickly switch where audio is played: One cool feature is the ability to change where music is playing.
-While music is playing, through Apple Music, Spotify, or wherever, force press on the music control or just tap the little icon in the top corner of the music control.
+While music is playing, through Apple Music, Spotify, or wherever, tap the little icon in the top corner of the music control.
 This brings up a pop-up showing available devices that you can play through.
-This could be connected earphones, Apple TV, your iPhone or any AirPlay device.
+This could be connected to earphones, Apple TV, your iPhone or any AirPlay device.

 Set a quick timer: Instead of heading to the timer app, you can force press on the timer icon in Control Centre, then slide up or down on the full-screen to set a timer anywhere from one minute to two hours long.